cyntler/react-doc-viewer/README.md

 File viewer for React.

-> This is a fork of https://github.com/Alcumus/react-doc-viewer (inactivity for a long time)
+> This is a fork of https://github.com/cyntler/react-doc-viewer of https://github.com/Alcumus/react-doc-viewer (inactivity for a long time)

 ## Supported file types